Coderopp/Career-helper-chatbot/README.md

 7. **Open your browser**
    Navigate to `http://localhost:8501`

+---

 ## 🎯 How It Works

-### Conversation Flow
+### Conversation Flow Overview

-The chatbot guides users through a 9-step discovery process:
+The chatbot guides users through a comprehensive 9-step discovery process:

 1. **Welcome & Introduction** 👋
    - Meet Brainy, your AI career guide